vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/New-AzureRmGalleryImageVersion.md

 ```

 ### -DataDiskImages
-The managed artifact id of the source.
+The data disk information of the source.

 ```yaml
 Type: PSDataDiskInfo[]